stevenhauser/i-have-to-return-some-videotapes/README.md

 Are you ready to return some videotapes?
 [Why yes, yes I am.][game]

-Note that the game works best on OSX due to the emoji font, however [twemoji](https://github.com/twitter/twemoji) adds support for other OSes.
-Seems to work pretty well cross browser though, but it was tested in Chrome.
+Note that the game works best on OSX due to the emoji font.

 ## Developing